-Two University at Buffalo faculty members, Gerald Rising and Deborah Moore-Russo, and Eileen Schoaff of Buffalo State College have written Program Your Calculator, a book that introduces programming with a TI-84 calculator through a series of interesting examples.
-The downloadable eBook edition sells for $9.95 at Barnes & Noble: www.BN.com The CD-ROM edition is available for purchase on eBay: www.eBay.com and in book stores.
+Two University at Buffalo faculty members, Dr. Gerald Rising and Dr. Deborah Moore-Russo, and Dr. Eileen Schoaff of Buffalo State College have written Program Your Calculator, a book that introduces programming with a TI-84 calculator through a series of interesting examples.
+The downloadable eBook edition sells for $2.99 from: www.amazon PYC eBook

 James Easton, instructor at Erie Community College in Buffalo, New York, finds Program Your Calculator "a very useful text for both individual and classroom settings, especially at a time when programming is rarely taught in mathematics classes.
 Students gain much additional insight into mathematical concepts through simple programming and this book opens that opportunity to them.
 This doubles or triples the power of the calculator."

 Professor Rising explains why he considers their book important: "Check any science lab or engineering workplace and you will find an extraordinary number of hand-held calculators in daily use, but too few users employ the programming power of their calculators.
 By programming them according to the instructions this text provides, they can make their tiny devices respond to the specific problems in which they are interested: solving complex equations, replicating experiments, modeling real world applications and creating exquisite graphs.
 This increases the power of the calculator significantly."